 Cashiers Waterfall Loop

 See four waterfalls in one day with an easy scenic drive through Nantahala National Forest.
-From Cashiers, head south on NC 107 for four miles to Silver Run Falls (photo at very top of page).
+From Cashiers, head south on NC 107 for four miles to Silver Run Falls.
 This beautiful setting is a short walk from the road.
 Continue south five miles on NC 107 into South Carolina and turn left onto Highway 37-413 for about 2 miles.
-At the end, turn left onto Highway 130 North back into North Carolina to find Upper Whitewater Falls on the right.
+At the end, turn left onto Highway 130 North back into North Carolina to find Upper Whitewater Falls (photo above) on the right.
 It’s a short walk on a paved trail to the overlook for one of the tallest waterfalls in eastern USA.
 For a longer hike to more waterfalls, turn right out of the Upper Whitewater Falls parking area on NC 281 North for about 8 miles to Gorges State Park.
 Hike to Rainbow Falls and Turtleback Falls.

 Ski & Tube